chgeuer/AzureSaaSProvisioningCustomARM/README.md

 address point the concrete JSON files for a deployment.
 The Azure backend issues an unauthenticated HTTP GET to fetch the JSON files.

 The Azure backend's HTTP client respects HTTP headers, like cache durations.
 The can become a problem in situations where an asset should not be cached.
-The `NoCacheAttribute` in the solution prevents Azure from caching.
+The `[ResponseCache]` attribute on the `DeploymentController` prevents Azure from caching.